 Is Coinfloor Safe to Use?

 Cryptocurrency has a reputation for being an unsafe and risky investment.
 Several years ago, there were multiple exchange hacks, resulting in the theft of hundreds of thousands of bitcoins.
 These security threats should never be taken lightly.
 In order to protect your assets, you have to use a cryptocurrency exchange that takes security very seriously.
-Coinbase has not yet been hacked, which would suggest that their current security protocols are well-designed to drive away from most threats.
+Coinbase has not yet been hacked, which would suggest that their current security features are well-designed to drive away from most threats.